tianocore/edk2-pytool-extensions/docs/user/features/logging.md

 so they can keep track of compiler output

 !!! note
-    Secret / PAT filtering automaticaly automatically occur if "CI" or "TF_BUILD" is set to TRUE in the os's environment.
+    Secret / PAT filtering will automatically occur if "CI" or "TF_BUILD" is set to TRUE in the os's environment.

 ## General Practice